 I appreciate this sounds like something of a hagiography, but that is not my intention.
 The purpose of this long essay and this wrap-up, is simply to place the Demerara rums issued during those years at the centre of great changes in our world.
 (Not the Caronis, because I contend that the appreciation for them took much longer to gestate; not so much the Rhum Rhum line done with Capovilla, since they remain something of a niche market, however popular; and certainly not the one-offs like the Basseterre 1995 and 1997 or the Courcelles 1972, which were too small and individualistic).
 The Age’s rums did not create all the trends noted above single-handedly.
 But certainly they had a great influence, and this is why we can correctly refer to an Age, even if it is just to mark the time when a series of exceptional bottlings were made.

-It is my belief that what the Demerara series of rums did was to point the way to possibilities that were, back then, merely small-scale, limited or imperfectly executed ideas, waiting to be taken to the next level.
+It is my belief that what the Demerara series of rums did was to point the way to possibilities that were, back then, merely small-scale, limited or imperfectly executed ideas, waiting to be taken to the next level, like Birth of a Nation and Citizen Kane did for movies in 1915 and 1941.
 Velier came in, took a look around and re-imagined the map, then went ahead and showed what could be done.
 Certainly, like most innovators, Luca built on what came before while amending and modifying it to suit his own personal ideas; others contributed, and Velier did not work outside the great social and spirituous trends of its time.
 But somehow, Luca more than most gathered the strands of his imagination and used them to tie together all the concepts of rum making in which he believed.
 In doing so he produced rums which remain highly sought-after, and used the credibility they engendered to put his stamp firmly on the industry.
 We live in the world that he and his rums helped to bring about.
 Whatever your opinions on the influence of the Age, we had what we had before they appeared, and now we have what we have which is better.
 The work is worth acknowledging, and respecting.
 It is to our regret that the Age was over before we even properly acknowledged its existence.

 In closing, I should mention that the Age of Velier’s Demeraras was only called that when it was over (and for the record, it was by the Danish blogger Henrik Kristoffersen who first used the term in a Facebook post in early 2016).
 And even if you don’t believe the Age was so central, or had the sort of rum-cultural impact as I think they do, I believe there’s no gainsaying that the sheer quality of rums that were issued for those nine years supports the idea that there was once an Age, that it really did exist…and the current crop of rums from this company remain at a similar level of quality as those first old and bold ones which were once considered too expensive.
 It’s great that even now with all their rarity, we can sometimes, just sometimes, still manage to drink from the well of those amazing Demeraras, and consider ourselves fortunate to have done so.